Karijini National Park Ultimate Travel Guide

 Things to know before you go:

-NOTE: RAC members can get a discount on the Holiday Pass, Annual All Parks Pass and the Concession Annual All Parks Pass when you purchase them through the RAC member benefits website
+NOTE: RAC members get a discount on the Holiday Pass, Annual All Parks Pass, and the Concession Annual All Parks Pass when you purchase them through the RAC member benefits website

 - The only food option is at the Kiosk or restaurant at the Eco Retreat.